 - The massage therapist’s schooling and credentials must be verified as well as his or her experience with specific health and medical conditions.

-- Any additional complimentary alternative medicine (CAM) such as herbs, supplements, special diets or other treatments which are suggested by the massage therapist must first be reviewed with a medical professional.
+- Any additional complementary alternative medicine (CAM) such as herbs, supplements, special diets or other treatments which are suggested by the massage therapist must first be reviewed with a medical professional.

-- Although the subject of massage therapy (how it works and why) has been studied for many years and continues to be studies, much of it still remains within the realm of a mystery.
+- Although the subject of massage therapy (how it works and why) has been studied for many years and continues to study, much of it still remains within the realm of a mystery.